Kirkland & Ellis

 That said, trainees seem fine with this pact of top pay, more independence and high quality work.
 “The firm is open about the fact that it requires applicants to have a greater appetite for responsibility than elsewhere, and taking on more responsibility requires a greater time commitment”, noting that “partners and associates are very good at respecting weekends/annual leave and will only disturb either if absolutely necessary”.

-Working from home doesn’t appear to have had such an impact as it has had in other firms, with the majority, perhaps unsurprisingly, preferring to get stuck into work at the office.
+Agile working doesn’t appear to have had such an impact as it has had in other firms, although one trainee reportedly enjoys two days working from home.
+This doesn’t seem to be the norm, however, with the majority, perhaps unsurprisingly, preferring to get stuck into work at the office.
 It also helps that trainee cohorts are “close and really supportive”.
 With some wholesome camaraderie, rookies are known to have “honest discussions about where we are at with our personal and professional lives”, while avoiding the kind of competitive tension or backstabbing that is sometimes present in the City.
-“We all want each other to do well”, says one besotted trainee.
+“We all want each other to do well,” says one besotted trainee.

-They’ll have a hard time beating the current favourite watering hole though.
-When Kirkland’s lawyers are not billing, they get to enjoy one of City law’s best perks: access to Searcys, the bar at the top of the Gherkin.
-Other top freebies include a 24-hour concierge service to help busy junior lawyers with their personal ‘to-do lists’, corporate hospitality seats at the Yankees and Henley Royal Regatta Stewards’ Enclosure tickets.
+Still, some lawyers say they’ll miss the old digs — particularly the watering hole.
+One of the Gherkin’s best perks was Searcys, the bar at the top, offering panoramic views and a welcome escape from the billable hour.
+Fortunately, many of Kirkland’s signature perks have apparently survived the move.
+These include a 24-hour concierge service to help junior lawyers with their personal to-do lists, corporate hospitality seats at Yankees games, and tickets to the exclusive Stewards’ Enclosure at the Henley Royal Regatta.
 There are also fairly regular firm bashes where “literally no expense is spared as a reward for how hard everyone works”.
 Also note that lunches after closing a big deal “can be huge”.
 On a more practical day-to-day level, free breakfast, lunch and dinner in the office are appreciated as “a huge perk”.

 Deadlines